A debt repayment plan for people who get overwhelmed by debt repayment plans.

 The debt snowball method is a debt reduction strategy based on the idea that you should pay your smallest debts first and then work your way up to the bigger debts.
 For it to work, you need to be able to afford the minimum monthly payment for all of your debts, plus extra to pay down one at a time as quickly as possible.

 Once you’ve paid off your first debt, you should use that extra money to pay off the next smallest and so on and so forth.
 Each time you pay off one debt, it “snowballs” and leaves you with more money to spend on the next.
-Paying off your smallest debts first can have a motivating psychological advantage as you to continue on the path toward a debt free life.
+Paying off your smallest debts first can have a motivating psychological advantage as you continue on the path toward a debt-free life.

 How does it work?

 Let’s say you have $5,000 worth of debt spread out over four credit cards:

 - Card 3. $1,250

 You start by paying a minimum monthly payment of $35 on each card, plus an extra $60 a month on Card 4.
 At $95 a month, Card 4 will be paid off pretty quickly — then you can add the money that had been going to Card 4 to your monthly payment for Card 3.

 You continue paying the minimum payments on Card 1 and Card 2 until Card 3 is paid off, and then you focus on Card 2.
 By the time you get to Card 1, you’ll be paying $200 a month on that one card and can quickly pay it down with no other debts to focus on.

 Before you sign up with a debt relief company